What is a common violet?

 Annual or biennial plant with a woody stem till 15 cm high.
 Barely visible stems from a fleshy root, with stoloniferous buds.

 Dark violet (sometimes white) flowers up to 2 cm in length, located at the end of long peduncles that sprout from the armpits of the leaves.
 They have 5 petals, two of which stand out for growing vertically.
 It also differs from the rest of the violets by having a style in the form of a hook.
-It blooms from mid-winter to early spring (late February to April) being the month of March when it can be found in greater abundance, hence that French, Dutch or German is also known as March flower.
+It blooms from mid-winter to early spring (late February to April) being the month of March when it can be found in greater abundance, hence that in French, Dutch or German it is also known as March flower.

 Curiosities of common violet